Battle of Oliwa: Battle

-After the conclusion of the battle, Arend Dickmann (known to the Poles as the Polish Nelson) died from a cannon shot that smashed his legs and appeared to be fired from the retreating Swedish ships, while the Swedish admiral Nils Stiernsköld soon died of injuries and sustained during the fighting.
+After the conclusion of the battle, Arend Dickmann (known to the Poles as the Polish Nelson) died from a cannon shot that smashed his legs and appeared to be fired from the retreating Swedish ships, while the Swedish admiral Nils Stiernsköld soon died of injuries sustained during the fighting.
 Both admirals were buried with the highest honors in the St. Mary's Basilica in Danzig.

 Aftermath

 The after action report on the battle for Sigismund III Vasa was prepared by Wolfgang von der Oelsnitz from the Royal Ship Commission, who also presented the king with the captured Swedish flags and the personal sword of Nils Stiernsköld.
 James Murray was dismissed from duty after the conclusion of the battle after allegations of cowardice surfaced from the other captains of the Polish–Lithuanian fleet over the refusal of Murray to pursue the fleeing of the Swedish ships.

-The immediate effect of the battle was the temporary removal of the Swedish blockade of Danzig.
+The immediate effect of the battle was the temporary removal of the Swedish blockade of Gdańsk.
 The court of the Polish–Lithuanian Commonwealth used the victory to the maximum advantage in their propaganda.
 A popular Polish saying states that on that day "the sun went down at noon", referring to the destruction of one of the Swedish ships, the Solen.
-Gustavus received the news of this battle with some mark of impatience, and apparently little awareness of the difference between naval and land operations – he could not help expressing his surprise that a "city of merchants" (referring to the city of Danzig) should be able to dispute the sea with a professional navy.
+Gustavus received the news of this battle with some mark of impatience, and apparently little awareness of the difference between naval and land operations – he could not help expressing his surprise that a "city of merchants" (referring to the city of Gdańsk) should be able to dispute the sea with a professional navy.